Customize Your Roll With a Beautiful Theme

 Most activities are better with friends by your side, like trying a new restaurant or catching the latest G.O.T. episode (except when your friends talk during the show, not cool).
 Your Bublup folders are like that too — they’re way more fun to save in after you invite your friends!

-Group folders give you an easy way to keep your inner circles connected to relevant information that stays visually organized.
-Since you can make a folder for any topic, you can keep your vacation plans separate from your work files, and your favorite EDM tracks separate from your TPS reports you need to work on this Saturday.
-Check out some ways group folders would come in handy.
+Group folders give you an easy way to keep your inner circles connected to information that stays visually organized.
+Since you can make a folder for any topic, you can keep your vacation plans separate from your work files, and your favorite EDM tracks separate from the TPS reports you need to work on this Saturday.
+Check out some ways group folders come in handy.

 Your roommate’s been emailing you links every day about stuff you need for the new apartment.
 But you’re having a hard time keeping track of who’s supposed to buy what, what’s already been purchased, and what belongs on a wish list.
 If you didn’t think a collaborative shopping cart was a thing, think again!
 A group folder is one of the most efficient ways to shop together.

 You can organize your folder however you’d like, making sub-folders for what each member needs to buy, or maybe a sub-folder for each room.
 Heck, you could make a sub-folder solely for a couch!